HunterBelanger/ndarray/README.md

 implementation to reliably read such data.
 If storing as raw text however, this can lead to long load times, and large data files.

-Currently, there are no small and complete C++ libraries to complete this task.
+Currently, there are few small and complete C++ libraries to complete this task.
 The xtensor library is a very good option, and I do recommend it.
 However, it is a large library which is likely much more than many need, especially in smaller projects.
 If you are working on a larger project and need more